 If you’ve been running a small business for a few years, your questions have probably evolved.

 First, you wonder things like, “Where will my next customer come from?” or “Will I be able to make payroll?”
 Now, your questions are more along the lines of “How can I leverage my time better?” and “What questions don’t I know to ask that could grow my business faster?”

 You might be evaluating how productive and profitable your systems are, including how you’ve been managing your bookkeeping.
-Many small business owners start out doing their own books and, while this may save on costs initially, it also comes at the significant expense of spending time on other efforts that would grow the business, such as marketing or product development.
+Many small business owners start out doing their own books.
+After all, this may save on costs initially.
+But it also comes at the significant expense of spending time on other efforts that would grow the business, such as marketing or product development.

-Do you ever wonder, “Where does all of my time actually go?”
+Maybe you’ve also been wondering, “Where does all my time actually go?”

-While you figure that you’re not losing direct dollars by doing your own bookkeeping, this is also time spent that could be billable client hours.
-Aside from that, time spent on bookkeeping means that you’re not doing other tasks that would grow your business indirectly, like building customer relationships.
+While you figure you’re not losing direct dollars by doing your own bookkeeping, this is also time spent that could be billable client hours.
+Aside from that, time spent on bookkeeping means that you’re not doing other tasks that would grow your business indirectly.
+This includes things like building customer relationships.

 - Errors and miscalculations

 - Staying on top of paperwork and filing

 - Preparing for and submitting taxes